Do You Have to Tell Your Landlord You Have an Emotional Support Animal?

 The Fair Housing Act protects ESA owners.
 This law allows them to bring their ESAs into their homes or rental properties regardless of the housing policies of the premises.

-Therefore, legally, a landlord should not deny an emotional support animal.
+Therefore, legally, .
 Instead, they must allow the animals for people with disabilities under reasonable housing accommodations.

 How Can You Inform Your Landlord of Your Emotional Support Animal?